liath/Twi/README.md

 Twi is a danbooru clone written on Node.js/Express and Bootstrap
 ----------------------------------------------------------------
-Basic functionality is present but a lot of it still needs work.
+Basic functionality is present but I would at best put the project at an early beta status.

-As of now, account creation, uploading, and commenting are pretty much it.
+The comments, notes, artists, and tags sections haven't been touched but the stuff that involves them in the other tabs is essentially done, they just need routes and templates.

 ### Features Implemented:
 - Transparent Imgur storage

 ### Planned:
 - Similar transparent support for AWS
-- File hashing to prevent duplicate posts (Is only available on direct storage currently.)
+- File hashing to prevent duplicate posts (Is only available on direct storage mode currently.)
 - A setup script
+- Admin functionality (It's currently nonexistant)